zhihangMa-1/The-ancient-metagenomic-analysis-of-paleofeces/README.md

 # The ancient metagenomic analysis of paleofeces
 This code are analyses that accompanies the manuscript "Human-Animal Interactions in Prehistoric China: Insights from Metagenomic Analysis of Longshan Period Paleofeces"，and allows the reader to replicate the analysis in here.
 ## Software and environment dependencies
 All software used for the analysis, including precise version numbers, is listed below.
-It is **highly recommended** to use a containerized environment (e.g., Docker or Conda) for installation to ensure reproducibility.
+We have provided a Docker image [Link] that encapsulates all necessary software dependencies and precise tool versions.
 ### Core bioinformatics tools
 * **FastQC:** v0.11.9
 * **BWA:** v0.7.17